lauris/awesome-scala/README.md

 * **[Scala Async ★ 639 ⧗ 4](https://github.com/scala/async)** - An asynchronous programming facility for Scala.
 * [Scala Blitz](http://scala-blitz.github.io/) - A library to speed up Scala collection operations by removing runtime overheads during compilation, and a custom data-parallel operation runtime.
 * [Scala Graph](http://www.scala-graph.org/) - A Scala library with basic graph functionality that seamlessly fits into the Scala standard collections library.
+* [scala.meta](http://scalameta.org/) - A clean-room implementation of a metaprogramming toolkit for Scala.
 * [Scalactic](http://www.scalactic.org/) - Small library of utilities related to quality that helps keeping code clear and correct.
 * **[Scalaz ★ 2469 ⧗ 0](https://github.com/scalaz/scalaz)** - An extension to the core Scala library for functional programming.
 * **[Shapeless ★ 1492 ⧗ 0](https://github.com/milessabin/shapeless)** - A type class and dependent type based generic programming library for Scala.